mariya12290/VoxelNet_Multilabel_MasterThesis/README.md

 Doing all the above mentioned things, I am pretty sure that, accuracy might reach upto 80% on both pedestrian and cyclist.
 Since master thesis is for limited time, I can not do everything.
 Hope somebody can make use of everything.
 In the meantime, I will try to implement all the above mentioned points and update the repo, whenever I get time.

 ##### Note2
-I have used four different networks in my  thesis, such as Voxelnet, Second, PointPillar and PointRCNN.
+I have used three different networks in my  thesis, such as Voxelnet, Second and PointPillar.
 Since I made important modification to Voxelnet, I have written readme only to voxelnet.
 Whatever I have written here, applies to all the network I have used in my thesis.